I agree with the terms and conditions.

 Are you coming to Okinawa and need a sponsor?
 Fill out a Sponsorship Request Form (NAVMC 11799 - July 2017) and send it to the MCCS Relocation Services email address: firstname.lastname@example.org.
 Our Information & Referral Specialists will be happy to forward your request to your unit's Sponsorship Coordinator (SC) for assignment and processing.

-Accompanied PCS Flowchart (January 2021) or the Unaccompanied PCS Flowchart (January 2021) to assist Marines and their families in completing those important steps in the relocation process to Okinawa during the COVID-19 environment!
+Please download the Accompanied PCS Flowchart (March 2021) or the Unaccompanied PCS Flowchart (March 2021) to assist Marines and their families in completing those important steps in the relocation process to Okinawa during the COVID-19 environment!